naumenko-sa/cre/README.md

 comprehensive,compassionate,clean,computable,cluster,Canadian,you name it... research exome - excel report generation using results from [bcbio variant2](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#germline-variant-calling) germline variant calling pipeline.
 I can't claim it clinical, of course, use it for your own risk for research purposes only.

-# 0. Prerequisites
+# 0. Prerequisites and credits

+## 0.1 Prerequisites
-Bcbio installed and in the PATH and cre cloned to ~/cre and in the PATH.
+**Bcbio** install and in the PATH and **cre** cloned to ~/cre and in the PATH.
+If you already have bcbio project results, you may start from step 3.
+However, note that resulting file names may have changed in bcbio since you had run the project, and this scripts follow the latest naming schemes, like project-ensemble-annotated-decomposed.vcf.gz.

+## 0.2 Credits

 # 1. Create a project (projects) to run with bcbio.